 Listen to the Podcast!
 (And don’t forget to leave us a review!)

 The Great Courses Plus.
 Better yourself this year by learning new things.
 I’m doing that by watching and listening to The Great Courses Plus.
-Get one month free by visiting thegreatcoursesplus.com/manliness.
+Get a free trial by visiting thegreatcoursesplus.com/manliness.

 Starbucks Doubleshot.
 The refrigerated, energy coffee drink to get you from point A to point done.
 Available in six delicious flavors.
 Find it at your local convenience store.